rptine/PasswordEncrypt/README-Template.md

 ## Example Encryption

-The program prompts the user to select encrypt or decrypt.
-If the user selects encrypt, the program will prompt the user to input the name of the text file containing the message to be encrypted.
+The program prompts the user to select *encrypt* or *decrypt*.
+If the user selects *encrypt*, the program will prompt the user to input the name of the text file containing the message to be encrypted.
 It will then output a text file containing an encrypted message, a text file containing a public key, and a text file containing a private key. <br />
-If we have a .txt file "myMessage": <br />
+If we have a .txt file *"myMessage"*: <br />
 ![myMessage.txt](example/A.png) <br />
-saved in the current directory, and we run <br />
+saved in the current directory, and we run `python messageEncrypt.py` the command line will present the prompt:  <br />
-`python messageEncrypt.py` <br />

-we will receive the prompt:  <br />
-"Would you like to encrypt or decrypt a message" <br />
+<center>*Would you like to encrypt or decrypt a message?* </center><br />
-Answer with "Encrypt", and the following prompt will appear <br />
+Answer with *"Encrypt"* and the following prompt will appear: <br />
-"Enter the name of the text file containing your message to be encrypted or decrypted:" <br />
+<center>*Enter the name of the text file containing your message to be encrypted or decrypted:*</center> <br />
-Reply with the name of the .txt file we want to encrypt which is "myMessage.txt". <br />
+Reply with the name of the .txt file we want to encrypt which is *"myMessage.txt"*. <br />
-The program will then perform the encryption.
-When encryption is complete the program displays on the command line "Please find a file named encryptedMessage.txt containing your encrypted message, a file named publicKey.txt containing your public key which may be stored anywhere and a file named privateKey.txt which must be stored safely".
-All of the specified files will be found in current the directory. <br />
+The program then performs the encryption.
+When encryption is complete the program displays on the command line *Please find a file named encryptedMessage.txt containing your encrypted message, a file named publicKey.txt containing your public key which may be stored anywhere and a file named privateKey.txt which must be stored safely*.
+All of the specified files are  found in current the directory:  <br />
 ![B](/example/B.png)
 ![C](/example/C.png)
 ![D](/example/D.png)